Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/analysis/cellprofiler.md

 ### CellProfiler with AI tools included

-Getting CellProfiler to talk to Cellpose and StarDist is awkward to configure from scratch.
+Getting CellProfiler to talk to Cellpose and StarDist with plugins can be challenging to configure.
 Glencoe Software maintains a fork of CellProfiler v4.2.8 with both pre-bundled:

 - Installer: [CellProfiler + Stardist/Cellpose release (v4.2.80002-ai)](https://github.com/glencoesoftware/CellProfiler/releases/v4.2.80002-ai/)